 The current first response training (Nov 2020) is split into three sessions and designed so it can be delivered through facilitated online sessions using online platforms such as Zoom and Teams.
-The syllabus identifies what items are required to be demonstrated in person, this is limited to the life support session.
+The syllabus identifies what items are required to be demonstrated in person.
+This is limited to parts of the life support session.

-Sessions are facilitated, this means that the trainer needs to engage with the participants throughout the session, checking knowledge where they can with a variety of tools identified in the training materials.
+Sessions are facilitated, which means that the trainer needs to engage with the participants throughout the session, checking knowledge where they can with a variety of tools identified in the training materials.

-The ratio for this training is normally 1:12 but due to the current circumstances this can be run at up to 1:20 so long as the trainer is confident that they can meet the requirements of the training and do the relevant knowledge checks throughout.
+The ratio for this training is normally 1:12 but due to the current circumstances this can be run at up to 1:20 so long as the trainer is confident that they can meet the requirements of the training, engage with all participants and do the relevant knowledge checks throughout.

 Face-to-face validation for demonstrating elements of life support is possible once an area is in Amber readiness level.
-You'll need to have a risk assessment in place for the training – an example can be found here.
+A COVID risk assessment needs to be in place – a COVID risk assessment needs to be in place - read the example.

-The focus of the face-to-face validation is the compulsory elements for practical demonstration within the life support session, this includes assessment and approach of a scene and CPR.
+The focus of the face-to-face validation is to verify the compulsory elements for practical demonstration within the life support session.
+This only includes the assessment and approach of a scene and CPR.
 This can be done in a short 15 to 20 mins session with the appropriate hygiene arrangements in place.

-The Resuscitation Council UK has released a statement for use by all those teaching CPR and life support, all first response trainers must read this statement:
+The Resuscitation Council UK has released a statement for use by all those teaching CPR and life support and all first response trainers must read this statement:

 'Mannikins should already be cleaned to the standard required for the prevention of transmission of Covid-19.
-This should involving wiping the chest, forehead and face of the manikin using disinfectant/alcohol wipes between learners and allow the surface to dry naturally before the next learner takes their turn.
+This should involve wiping the chest, forehead and face of the manikin using disinfectant/alcohol wipes between learners and allowing the surface to dry naturally before the next learner takes their turn.
 So for now, trainers should teach regular CPR but with learners only being required to demonstrate compression only CPR'